Vinith-s177/Ludo-game/README.md

 # 🎲 Ludo PYGame

-This is a basic GUI version of the **Ludo Board Game**, built using Python and the Pygame library.
+This is a basic version of the **Ludo Board Game**, built using Python and the Pygame library.

 ## Preview
 Currently, it shows a game window with a red placeholder square.
 Full features like board, dice, and token movement can be added.